gfidente/aeolus-meetbot/README.md

 yum install supybot-meetbot
 ```

-After the install completed, there is no need to be root to execute supyboy.
-As a non privileged user you can run it by checking out the repo and launching `supybot` with the `ambot.conf` file as argument:
+After the install completed, there is no need to be root to execute supybot.
+As a non privileged user, after you've checked out the repo, you can run MeetBot launching `supybot` and passing the `ambot.conf` file as argument:

 ```
 git clone git://github.com/giulivo/aeolus-meetbot.git
 cd aeolus-meetbot
-supybot ambot.con
+supybot ambot.conf
 ```

 ### Administration ###

 For security reasons there is no administrative user defined by default in such a shared config.
-If you want to change the MeetBot configuration at runtime or change how it behaves without restarting, you can add one with the `supybot-adduser` command:
+If you need to change the MeetBot configuration at runtime or if you want to change how it behaves without restarting the bot, you can add an administrative user with the `supybot-adduser` command:

 ```
 supybot-adduser conf/users.conf